 Section 17.
 Debt Management.
-The City Manager shall adhere to the Debt management

-Policy adopted by Resolution 028902 on December 14, 2010 and reaffirmed by Resolution 029321 on December 13, 2011.
+The City Manager shall adhere to the Debt management Policy adopted by Resolution 028902 on December 14, 2010 and reaffirmed by Resolution 029321 on December 13, 2011.

 Section 18.
 Capital Improvement Plans/Funding.
 The City Manager shall provide quarterly updates to the City Council on Capital Improvement Projects and post these updates on the City website.
 The annual Capital Improvement Plan (CIP) shall follow a similar cycle as the Operating Budget.
 As part of the annual capital budget process, the City shall update its short and long-range capital improvement plans.
 Due to the limited amount of available funds, the CIP serves to establish a priority for the many necessary projects.
 Therefore, the CIP will be updated annually in order to incorporate the changing priorities, needs and funding sources.
-As part of a concerted effort to improve financial flexibility, it is authorized that all interest and other revenues relating to Capital Funds will be appropriated at the beginning of each fiscal year and become part of those funds to be used for capital project expenditures.
-Additionally, the City shall pursue pay-as-you-go funding for maintenance-type capital costs to the extent possible.
+As part of a concerted effort to improve financial flexibility, the City shall pursue pay-as-you-go funding for maintenance-type capital costs to the extent possible.
 The CIP is a necessary tool in the capital planning process, and shall be organized as follows:

-- ANNUAL CAPITAL BUDGET: This is the first year of the short-range CIP and shall be fully funded.
+- 1. ANNUAL CAPITAL BUDGET: This is the first year of the short-range CIP and shall be fully funded.
 All approved projects must have corresponding funding resources identified by individual project.
 Projects added to the approved annual Capital Budget shall require City Council approval. - 2.
 SHORT RANGE CIP: A schedule of capital expenditures to be incurred over the current annual Capital Budget plus two (2) additional years.
-The shortrange plan projects must have programmed funding with corresponding funding resources identified by individual project.
+The short-range plan projects must have programmed funding with corresponding funding resources identified by individual project.
 Any projects that include projected increases to operating costs for programmed facilities will be notated.
 A review of all CIP encumbrances will be done annually.
-Any encumbrance that does not represent a true commitment will be returned to reserves. - LONG RANGE CIP: The long-range plan extends for an additional seven years beyond the short range, for a complete plan that includes ten years.
-The long- range CIP projects must have realistic planned funding tied to the projects.
+Any encumbrance that does not represent a true commitment will be returned to reserves. - 3.
+LONG RANGE CIP: The long-range plan extends for an additional seven years beyond the short range, for a complete plan that includes ten years.
+The long-range CIP projects must have realistic planned funding tied to the projects.